 Pre-existing conditions in the patient, such as:

-- Smoking as the main cause of scalp necrosis.
+- Smoking is the main cause of scalp necrosis.

 Poor surgical techniques:

-Scalp necrosis, which was very common in the past, accrossed in the days after the closure of the donor area during the old technique, Follicular Unit Transplantation (FUT).
-Currently, the reason of it is the extraction of hair follicles during Follicular Unit Extraction, also known as FUE hair transplantation, and the “overfilling” of hair follicles in the recipient areas.
+Scalp necrosis, which was very common in the past, crossed in the days after the closure of the donor area during the old technique, Follicular Unit Transplantation (FUT).
+Currently, the reason for it is the extraction of hair follicles during Follicular Unit Extraction, also known as FUE hair transplantation and the “overfilling” of hair follicles in the recipient areas.

 Symptoms of Necrosis Complication

-There are a too many signs of necrosis complications, which indicate that the skin tissue is about to die or going weak.
-In necrosis, a very deep crusting exist on the skin.
+There are too many signs of necrosis complications, which indicate that the skin tissue is about to die or go weak.
+In necrosis, very deep crusting exists on the skin.
 This situation can occur on the back of the person’s head or in the area where hair transplantation is.

 When does necrosis occur?
 It is known that necrosis can occur within 2 weeks or 4 weeks following hair transplantation.
 If the person who has had hair transplantation sees such a situation, he should immediately inform his doctor.
-The hair transplant specialist removes the necrotic area in order to treat the necrosis.
+The hair transplant specialist removes the necrotic area to treat the necrosis.
 This person can be treated for necrosis by performing a hair transplant and fat grafting.
-If the necrosis remain untreated both the stain remains in the area where the necrosis exist and hair formation does not occur in that area.
+If the necrosis remains untreated both the stain remains in the area where the necrosis exists and hair formation does not occur in that area.

-In order not to see such complications, specialist and experienced doctors must perform hair transplantation.
+In order not to see such complications, specialists and experienced doctors must perform hair transplantation.

-If you need more information all about the hair transplant, our experienced and helpful medical staff is ready to serve you.
-Please visit Erdem Clinic website and fill out the contact form to reach us.
+If you need more information about hair transplants, our experienced and helpful medical staff is ready to serve you.
+Please visit the Erdem Clinic website and fill out the contact form to reach us.